Staying safe as things change

 This is required by all Named Visitors and Essential Visitors to Askham.
 Training can be booked with Michelle Barker (email@example.com).

-We are limiting the number of people entering into resident quarters within each unit on site which means restricting non-essential visitors.
+We are limiting the number of people entering into resident quarters within each unit on site which means restricting visits – especially by those who have high exposure to other care settings or in hospitals.
 If you are unsure if a planned visit to Askham is essential, please ring ahead.
 We will evaluate on a case by case basis.

 We are arranging many meetings to take place by video or phone conference.